 Danville Correctional Center had one ASL user housed there during the reporting period.
-The call passes in the O360 system were reviewed and notes inserted for call passes to indicate any call pass that did not result in an interaction or which did not qualify as a high-stakes interaction.
+The call passes in the O360 system were reviewed and notes inserted for call passes to indicate any call pass that did not result in an interaction, or which did not qualify as a high-stakes interaction.
 The cumulative counseling summary (CHAMPS) entries for the ASL user were reviewed and any high stakes interactions were included with the log.
 The assignment history, attendance records, disciplinary cards, MHP database, and crisis watch trackers were also reviewed to ensure any high-stakes interactions were included in the log.
 To the extent any such documentation was not provided with Exhibit A, there was nothing to report on that topic for that individual in the reporting month.
 The interpreter log reflects all high-stakes interactions identified through a review of the relevant documentation.

-During this reporting period (October 2022), the user had three total interactions and all three utilized an interpreter as required.
-As noted last month, corrective action resolved a previous issue with a correctional counselor not using an interpreter and the issue remains fully resolved.
+During this reporting period (November 2022), the user had one interaction and an interpreter was provided as required.
 Danville is fully compliant with the requirements.